Menopause Management

 • Worsening memory

-• Slower cognitive speed (i.e. brain fog)
+• Slower cognitive speed (i.e., brain fog)

-See Non-Pharmacological section for more details on treatment options
+See Non-pharmacological section for more details on treatment options

 • During perimenopause and the menopause transition, cardiovascular risk factors often worsen.
-It’s crucial to prioritize cardiovascular risk assessment during menopause, which includes screening for blood pressure, A1C, lipids, and lipoprotein(a).
+Clinicians should be proactive in identifying and modifying risk factors as the most effective means of reducing cardiovascular risk.
+This includes screening for blood pressure, A1C, lipids and lipoprotein(a).

-Cardiac event risk
+Cardiac event risk of MHT

-Stroke risk
+Stroke risk of MHT

-• Risk prevention – The lowest effective dose of systemic estrogen (oral or transdermal) should be prescribed.
+• Risk prevention – the lowest effective dose of systemic estrogen (oral or transdermal) should be prescribed.

-Venous Thrombotic Events (VTE)
+Venous Thrombotic Events (VTE) of MHT

 • MHT increases the risk of venous thrombotic events (e.g., deep vein thrombosis, pulmonary embolism).

-• There is a higher risk of VTE with oral and combined hormone therapy preparations than transdermal preparations or estrogen alone .
+• There is a higher risk of VTE with oral and combined hormone therapy preparations than transdermal preparations or estrogen alone.

-Practice Point
+Practice point22

-Follow up and monitoring New
+Follow-up and monitoring New

 • Effective management of menopause involves follow-up and ongoing monitoring to ensure treatment plans are optimized and symptoms are well-controlled.

-• maintaining the therapeutic conversation
+• Maintaining the therapeutic conversation

-• reassessing treatment goals
+• Reassessing treatment goals

-• ensuring ongoing safety
+• Ensuring ongoing safety

 • Follow-up should include:

-• discussion of side effects
+• Discussion of side effects

 References